dev-diaries/web/_social-posts/bts-edition-one-static-site.md

 we use Travis CI to listen for changes and push our built site to S3.

 {:.post-content}
-So in the below, we create a file using a script which makes an empty social-post and then we fill in the file with the information about the post, the title, excerpt, date, and the categories.
+So in the gif below, we create a markdown file and then we fill in the file with the information about the post, the title, excerpt, date, and the categories.
+We're putting that info in the <a href="https://jekyllrb.com/docs/front-matter/" target="_blank">front matter</a>
+which is read by jekyll when it is building the static site out.

 {:.image .center}
 ![gif]({{page.image}})

 {:.post-content}
-After we've finished the file, we commit it and push it to Github.
-Our travis.yml file allows the pushes to Github to be picked up and pushed to our S3 bucket.
+After we've finished editing the file, we commit it and push it to Github.
+Our travis.yml file allows the pushes to Github to be picked up and sends the files to our S3 bucket.
 Our `.travis.yml` file looks like this:

 {% highlight yaml %}